-Mount Peter ski area is located about an hour north of New York City in Warwick, NY.
+Mount Peter Ski Area is in Warwick NY, on old Mount Peter Road, about an hour north of New York City.
 Mount Peter is a very good place to learn to ski or ride.
 The area offers free beginner lessons on all weekends and holidays and they have a great mid-week deal for learning to ski or ride.

-Mount Peter caters to families.
-They have a single base area and all of the slopes are easily visible from the lodge.
+Mount Peter caters to families, with a single base area and all of the slopes easily visible from the lodge.
 This means that parents can let their kids ski or ride on their own or with their friends without worrying about them getting lost.
 Also, there are many events that are geared toward families and young children.
-For example, during their 2 large events, the Winter Carnival (late February), and the Spring Rally (mid March) they offer a magic show, obstacle course, cardboard box race, and many other games on and off the slopes.
+For example, during their two large events — the Winter Carnival in late February and the Spring Rally in mid-March — they offer a magic show, obstacle course, cardboard box race, and many other games on and off the slopes.

 Insider tips: Come during the week in the morning if you can, the slopes will be empty.
 Nights are a different story as many local kids come out after school to ski and ride.
 High school racing is also very big at Mount Peter.
 When there is a race or race training (almost every day) Dynamite and Wild West will be closed (this does not mean that the other trails will be free of racers).
 During race training the area can be crowded.
 Take care with young children and if you know that there is a race, be very vigilant.
 That being said, for a small mountain Mount Peter’s Race program has had a lot of success.
 Kei Kullberg, who grew up racing at Mount Peter, won the 2013 National Giant Slalom Championship.
 Also, the race director Rob Dowd was named by the U.S. Ski and Snowboard Association as the 2013 USSA Alpine Coach of the Year.
 The best time to go on the weekends is in the early morning (get there at 8am) and late afternoon (2pm-5pm).